MileHacker Logo

 Crime & Natural Hazards

-Redwood National Park itself is very safe, with most concerns related to natural hazards.
+Redwood National Park itself is very safe, with almost all concerns related to environmental dangers.
 In surrounding towns, practice standard urban precautions.

 Safety Measures